MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsVoiceApplicationsPolicy.md

 ### -AllowCallQueueAgentOptChange

 When set to True users affected by the policy will be allowed to change an agent's opt-in status in the call queue.
-When set to False (the default value) users affected by the policy will not be will not be allowed to change an agent's opt-in status in the call queue.
+When set to False (the default value) users affected by the policy will not be allowed to change an agent's opt-in status in the call queue.

 Note: The call queue must be configured to allow agent's to opt-out in order for this option to work.